Walk into Hallstatt before sunrise, and you will have the village entirely to yourself.

 Where is Hallstatt?

-Hallstatt is a village on the western shore of Lake Hallstatt in Austria's mountainous Salzkammergut region.
-It is located about an hour from Salzburg.
-We just drove in early in the morning while staying in Salzburg, and it was very easy.
+Hallstatt is a village on the western shore of Lake Hallstatt in Austria's Salzkammergut region, about an hour by car from Salzburg.
+It is a UNESCO World Heritage Site, and it is tiny: the entire walkable village is roughly ten minutes end to end.
+We drove in from Salzburg early in the morning, and the drive was easy and direct.

 Parking in Hallstatt